Resources Blog Tutoring Contact About Subscribe Login

 1) Break your RQ into sub-RQ's

-If your question is, "Should we invest 1 million dollars in X?" ask yourself (and people at the company) what are the questions that need to be answered before that major question can be answered.
+If your question is, "Should Amazon invest 10 billion dollars in nuclear power?" ask yourself (and people at the company) what are the questions that need to be answered before that major question can be answered.
 For example maybe, for this business, the questions are:

-2. Is it going to improve the satisfaction of our customers and
+2. Is it going to improve the satisfaction of their customers and

-3. Is it going to help us improve our market share?
+3. Is it going to help us improve their market share?

 For another business, they might be more interested in improving their efficiency, or brand image.
 The sub-questions help you focus your research and make sure you're seeking out information that is relevant.
 Sub-questions also help you justify the tools you're using.
 If "Can we afford this" is an important question, there are ratios you can use to convincingly answer that question.